 To find out more about how you can make a difference at work, please contact Amy in our fundraising team, she'll be delighted to hear from you.

 Here are just some of the ways in which you can help us take on pancreatic cancer.

 Fundraise at work

 There are lots of ways in which you can fundraise at work and get your colleagues involved.
 From holding bake sales, raffles and dress down days to supporting Pancreatic Cancer UK at any events you are holding throughout the year.
-This is how LABC supported us at work and through their events.
+Read how LABC supported us at their events.

 Many organisations also choose to support Pancreatic Cancer UK in memory of someone, including: Cirkle PR who lost their founder Anne Kendall in 2015.

 Nominate Pancreatic Cancer UK as your workplace’s next Charity of the Year, we can support you with tools, tips, materials and places on events to get you started.

 Many of your colleagues, customers and clients are likely to have been affected by pancreatic cancer and will want to support a cause close to their hearts.
 A partnership with Pancreatic Cancer UK will: